bscheue/vim-toggle/README.md

 # vim-toggle-windows
-Mappings to easily toggle the quickfix, location, and preview windows.
+Mappings to easily toggle help, location, preview, and quickfix windows.

 ## Installation
 Using your plugin / runtimepath manager of choice.
 If you're using a newer